ColOfAbRiX/the-road-to-fp/03_pure_functions.md

 a type of machine that need some stuff to work on and that spits out the result.
 We can imagine it as closed box with three simple parts:

-* an input, where you put the things the machine needs to work on;
+* the inputs, where you put the things the machine needs to work on;
-* the engine (the body of the function), which plays with the input and the inputs only to produce the output;
+* the engine (the body of the function), which plays with the input and the inputs only to produce an output;
-* an output, which is some elaboration of the things given in the and the input only.
+* the output, which is some elaboration of the things given in the and the input only.

 Here's a simple example in Scala: